-Save this number first: NYS Kinship Navigator (KAN), 1-877-454-6463, Monday to Friday 10am to 4pm, nysnavigator.org.
+Save this number first: NYS Kinship Navigator (KAN), 1-877-454-6463, available weekdays (call for current hours), nysnavigator.org.
 One free, confidential call reaches a real kinship caseworker who routes you to your county Department of Social Services, your local Area Agency on Aging, the right legal aid program, and the right benefit, all in one intake, for all 62 New York counties.
 You do not need to have gone to court, and you will not be turned away.

-If you took a child in last week, your grandchild, your niece, your nephew, the daughter of a friend who could no longer care for her, and you are reading this at 11pm trying to figure out what to do on Monday morning, save that number first.
+If you just became a kinship caregiver in New York, you took a child in last week, your grandchild, your niece, your nephew, the daughter of a friend who could no longer care for her, and you are reading this at 11pm trying to figure out what to do on Monday morning, save that number first.
 Then keep reading.

 You are not alone.
-Roughly 190,000 New York grandparents are raising a grandchild in 2026, and an estimated 325,000 to 365,000 New Yorkers in total are kinship caregivers, including aunts, uncles, adult siblings, godparents, and family friends.
-Median age is over 60.
+Across New York, tens of thousands of grandparents and other relatives are raising a child they never planned to raise, including aunts, uncles, adult siblings, godparents, and family friends.
+Many are older adults.
 Most became kinship caregivers because of a parent's substance use disorder, incarceration, mental illness, or death.
 Most are doing this with no warning, no preparation, and no idea that New York has built four parallel legal pathways, six benefit programs, two consent statutes, and a statewide Office for the Aging support track specifically for older relative caregivers like you.

 This guide is the map.
 It is built for older kinship caregivers, typically 50 to 75, and it is ordered by urgency.
 The first three sections cover what you need to do this week: enroll the child in school, consent to medical care, and apply for the child-only TANF grant.
 After that, the four legal pathways, KinGAP detail, the NYSOFA caregiver supports designed for you, every dollar you may be entitled to, school and special-education rights, housing, the statute crosswalk, pending Albany legislation, federal threats from the One Big Beautiful Bill Act, and the eight myths that cost kinship caregivers thousands of dollars and months of their lives.

-If you stop reading now, take five things with you:
+If you stop reading now, take these five things with you.

 The 90-Second Version